H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 #### Example of Success:

-- You can create multiple game servers on a single high-spec node (e.g., 5 pods in 1 node) and connect them through one load balancer using different ports, similar to how a TCP service with NGINX ingress works.
+- You can create multiple game servers on a single high-spec node (e.g., 5 pods in 1 node) and connect them through one load balancer using different ports, similar to how a TCP or UDP service with NGINX ingress works.
+For games like [Counter-Strike 2](https://www.counter-strike.net/cs2), it is also possible to use both TCP and UDP services with NGINX Ingress, provided that your cloud provider's load balancer supports these protocols.
+For example, GKE has been tested before and works well for SSH.

 - If the game for dedicated servers (e.g., [Counter-Strike 2](https://www.counter-strike.net/cs2)) supports custom plugin mechanisms (e.g., for networking such as HTTP), you can enhance the experience for your players (e.g., league).

+> [!NOTE]
+> If it is not possible or something goes wrong, your cloud provider may lack the capabilities needed for running games in Kubernetes.
+If it works, then that's great!

 ## Compatibility